nbeaver/why-linux-is-better/README.rst

 such as removing the colon entirely or replacing it with a similar-looking Unicode character. [#]_ [#]_ [#]_ [#]_ [#]_ [#]_ [#]_

+(It should be acknowledged that on Linux the names of directories in ``$PATH`` cannot contain colons either, but such restrictions do not apply to filenames.)

 .. [#] https://stackoverflow.com/questions/7874111/convert-datetime-now-to-a-valid-windows-filename
 .. [#] https://stackoverflow.com/questions/11037831/filename-timestamp-in-windows-cmd-batch-script
 .. [#] https://stackoverflow.com/questions/1642677/generate-unique-file-name-with-timestamp-in-batch-script